shzam/CLI/README.md

 1. install the package ```npm i -g shzam```
 2. To create project run ``` shzam init```

+### Note

+If you are using the Node.js/Express.js/MongoDB template, make sure to set up MongoDB and ensure that you provide the correct `url`, `username`, and `password`.

 ## Currently supported

 currently it only have 2 templates.